 Until 1997 Projects Abroad was a small UK-based organization with just two part time staff sending university students to teach English in Eastern Europe.
 But as more and more students and professionals began to take academic and work-related breaks, and with many developing countries in need of self-funded volunteers, Projects Abroad’s organized volunteer programs began to grow around the world.

 The UK-headquartered organization now has recruitment offices in Australia, Canada, Denmark, Finland, France, Germany, India, Ireland, Israel, Italy, Japan, Holland, Hong Kong, Norway, Poland, Spain, South Africa, South Korea, Russia, Sweden and the United States.
-With more than 600 trained staff, 32 destinations, hundreds of project options and nearly 100,000 volunteers from over 40 countries to date, Projects Abroad has become the largest international volunteer organization worldwide.
+With nearly 700 trained staff, more than 30 destinations, hundreds of project options and nearly 100,000 volunteers from over 40 countries to date, Projects Abroad has become the largest international volunteer organization worldwide.

 Projects Abroad in the Global Economy